chainapsis/keplr-wallet/docs/README.md

 [Use with secretjs](./api/secretjs.md) describes how to use secretjs with Keplr if you need to use secret-wasm feature.

 [Suggest chain](./api/suggest-chain.md) describes how to suggest the chain to Keplr if the chain is not supported natively in Keplr.

+[EVM-based chains support](./api/evm.md) describes how to support EVM-based chains with Keplr.

+[Starknet Support](./api/starknet.md) describes how to support Starknet chains with Keplr.